photos by Kevin Stiffler

 Some themes were simple, such as "heat" or "dispair" or even "write a theme song for this open mic."

-"49 Years" came from a very specific writing prompt I invented: The prompt is, "You're sitting in prison, falsely accused by the one you love."
+"49 Years" came from a very specific writing prompt: "You're sitting in prison, falsely accused by the one you love."
 Such a scenario really paints a picture in your mind.
 What would you say?
 What would you do?
 For me, I wanted to take a villain's point of view.
 (It's so much fun to be a villain in fiction!)

 If I'm a villain in prison (even falsely accused), what would be my mindset?
 This is easy: REVENGE!
 With that choice, I knew this would be a tongue-in-cheek song about getting back at somebody.